crazikk/crazikktweaks-FREE-TWEAKING-UTILITY/README.md

 This project is a simple Windows Forms (C#) application that allows you to tweak various system settings at the registry level (Windows, CPU, GPU, etc.) to optimize system performance and responsiveness.
 The project consists of:

 1. **panel_core (menu.cs)** – the main form that provides the user interface, handles panel switching (Windows, CPU, GPU, Home), and the logic for loading/writing registry values.
-2. **SystemSettings (systemsettings.cs)** – a static class that encapsulates all registry read/write operations.
+2. **SystemSettings (SystemSettings.cs)** – a static class that encapsulates all registry read/write operations.
 It contains the paths, values, and toggle logic for each setting (button) in the application.

 ---